 What can homes expect from Roman Reign puppies?
 Our breeding stock is health tested, raised in our home following Puppy Culture protocol, and comes with our lifetime support.
 It is never too early and never too late to call us if you have any questions.
 We are available for the life of your puppies.
 Additionally, we are involved at a national level in both breeds and in a variety of sports.
 All the knowledge that we gain is used to help our homes have the best experience possible with their beloved companions.

 Can you tell me about your puppy prices?
-Our Greater Swiss puppies are $3,000 USD, and our Lowchen puppies will be $2,750 for litters planned in 2020.
+Our Greater Swiss puppies are $3,500 USD, and our Lowchen puppies will be $3,500 USD starting June 1, 2020.
 The price of our puppies reflect the value of health testing, puppy culture protocol training, and lifetime support that we offer our homes.
 Our goal is to provide you with an excellent companion with our support from puppyhood, adulthood, and into the golden years.
 Our ability to provide support involves our constant education on canine health, participation in canine sports, and ongoing education and evolution in training.

 What is Puppy Culture?
 Puppy Culture isn’t just training.
 It is a protocol that teaches puppies to regulate their own emotions, recover quickly after startling, enter new situations with confidence, communicate with their owners, and learn how to learn.
 These are key qualities that put our puppies in the best position possible for service work, performance sports, and great family pets.